Matrix Credit Card vs. Surge

 Similarly, new applicants will receive an initial credit line of $500, subject available credit.
 This card is also offered a standard card, or secured version of this card, which requires you to submit a refundable security deposit before your account can be opened.
 Likewise, the amount of your security deposit will then become your available credit.

-In addition, all of the rates and fees of the Surge credit card are identical to the Matrix credit card.
+In addition, all of the rates and fees of the Surge credit card are similar to the Matrix credit card.

 So what’s the difference?